 Smart Features and Everyday Usability

 That variety helps if you want to set charging times, restrict access, or link the charger into a bigger system.
 Smart charging technology enables users to schedule charging sessions to take advantage of off-peak electricity rates, and receive notifications about their charging session status.
-It also comes in handy if your Wi-Fi isn’t the most reliable.

 App Control, Scheduling, and Plug and Charge